t-crest/soc-comm/README.md

 ### CPU Interface

-For this project we define s simple pipelined IO interface, consisting of following signals:
+For this project we define a simple pipelined IO interface, consisting of following signals:

 ```scala